VariantEffect/MaveDB/FOR_DEVS.md

 # Quick start
 Welcome to MaveDB; a place where all your wildest dreams will come true.
 This is a short guide on how to set up your development environment.
-Windows is not supported due to the Celery package not supporting Windows, but you could potentially use WSL2 to host your developmnent environment and then develop from within Windows.
-However, at the time of writing this guide, my PC is apprently 'Not yet ready for the Windows 10 2004 update', which contains the WSL2 update.
-Therefore, if you would like to proceed with a WSL2 development environment so you can play Steam games between running the test suite, good luck.
+Windows is not supported due to the Celery package not supporting Windows, but you could potentially use WSL2 to host your development environment and then develop from within Windows.
+However, at the time of writing this guide, my PC is apparently 'Not yet ready for the Windows 10 2004 update', which contains the WSL2 update.
+Therefore, if you would like to proceed with a WSL2 development environment so you can play Origin games while running the test suite, good luck.

 ## Requirements